soutik28/Modified-Weight-Function/README.md

-### Modified-Weight-Function (R-Code)
+# Modified-Weight-Function
-### Step-1: Data reshaping, sorting and cleaning

-### Gene Expression Omnibus Dataset (accession number GSE 65622)
+# Gene Expression Omnibus dataset (accession number GSE 65622)
-### After downloading the dataset in CSV format, our first job is to make a transposition.
+# After downloading the dataset in CSV format, our first job is to make a transposition.
 Secondly, the irrelevant columns (like patient-id) are removed from the data and finally, we rename the file as "wdata3.csv" and save in a folder.

+# Required packages to run the code
+library(base)
+library(bdsmatrix)
+library(Matrix)
+library(dplyr)
+library(survival)
+library(glmnet)

+# Step-1: Data reshaping, sorting and cleaning
-setwd("C:/Users/Souvik/Desktop/Clinical Research/Weight-paper") #store the data
+setwd("C:/Users/Souvik/Desktop/Clinical Research/Weight-paper") #store the dataset
 wdata3 = read.csv("wdata3.csv") #read the data in R
 wdat = data.frame(wdata3[,14:520])
-dim(wdat) #dimension of the dataset

 count = c() #count the number of null values within each variable for(j in 1:ncol(wdat))